smashmath/smashmath.github.io/_posts/2024-04-15-leastsquarespart2.md

       name: None
 toc:
   - name: Why is it consistent
+  - name: Why is it the closest solution
 ---

 This is a very short sequel to my previous post on [least squares](../leastsquares/){:target="_blank"}.